 The friendly, pedestrian-only streets of Whistler Village have an irresistible charm, with beautiful stone pathways inspired by mountain towns in the Alps.
 In the summer and winter, there’s always a lively buzz of activity and excitement along the stroll—the patios of the many cafes and restaurants are a great spot to people-watch while enjoying an afternoon drink and some live music.
 Stop into one of the many rental shops with any equipment questions or needs, or stop by the ice rink in the winter for a family-friendly evening activity.

-Top Outdoor Activities in Whistler
+Top Outdoor Things To Do in Whistler

 You could spend decades hiking around Whistler and still feel like there’s more to explore.
 Dozens of trails are easily accessible from the top of Whistler and Blackcomb mountains, and expansive Garibaldi Provincial Park is packed with pristine alpine lakes, rocky traverses, ancient glaciers and incredible views of some of the highest peaks in the Coast Mountains.
 “It’s amazing how quickly you can be transported so high into the alpine,” Gyselman says of the lift-accessed trails at the resort.
 “And the alpenglow at the end of each day is truly magical.”